apache/accumulo-website/_docs-2/administration/in-depth-install.md

 general.vfs.context.classpath.app1.delegation=post
 ```

-To use contexts in your application you can set the `table.classpath.context` on your tables or use the `setClassLoaderContext()` method on Scanner
+To use contexts in your application you can set the {% plink table.classpath.context %} on your tables or use the `setClassLoaderContext()` method on Scanner
 and BatchScanner passing in the name of the context, app1 in the example above.
 Setting the property on the table allows your minc, majc, and scan
 iterators to load classes from the locations defined by the context.
 Passing the context name to the scanners allows you to override the table setting
 to load only scan time iterators from a different location.